ezagroba/mob-testing/mob-testing.md

 ### habits we built

 - hold on to strong-style communication outside the mob
+ - still no mind-reading
 - reach out to each other for help
+ - sense of community and cooperation
 - troubleshooting around particular topics has improved
  - read the error message